Broken (Nine Inch Nails EP): Recording

-Reznor secretly made Broken, which was untitled at the time, under various pseudonyms to avoid record company interference.
-English record producer Flood, who produced "Head Like a Hole" and "Terrible Lie", the first two tracks on Pretty Hate Machine (1989), returned to work in 1992 on the EP for "Wish", "Last" and "Gave Up".
-As Reznor explains in retrospect: "Broken [...] had a lot of the super-thick chunk sound, and almost every guitar sound on that record was [tapes consisting of] me playing through an old Zoom pedal and then going direct into Digidesign's TurboSynth [software in a Macintosh computer].
-Then I used a couple of key ingredients to make it [be heard as being] unlike any 'real' sound."

-The instrumental break of "Physical" (at 3:49) features a half-speed recording of Reznor's dog, Maise, barking, and Sean Beavan's line, "Ow!...fucker!", after Maise bit him.
-Maise was credited with "barks and roars" in the liner notes as a result.
-After being owned by Reznor for over three years, Maise died after falling from a three-story balcony during the Self Destruct Tour.
+Reznor secretly made Broken without an official title and while working under various pseudonyms to avoid record company interference.
 The record underwent development at six different studios, Hell (New Orleans, Louisiana), Royal Recorders at Lake Geneva, Wisconsin, South Beach Studios at Miami, Florida; Village Recorder and A&M Studios at Los Angeles, California, and Le Pig at Beverly Hills, California.
 The last two studios were later used during the production process for The Downward Spiral (1994).
 Tom Baker mastered the EP at Futuredisc.
 Following this step, Reznor presented the recording to Interscope Records in September 1992, and signed to the record label, making Broken Nine Inch Nails' major label debut.

+English record producer Flood, who produced the first two tracks on Pretty Hate Machine returned to work in 1992 on the EP for "Wish", "Last" and "Gave Up".
+As Reznor explained in retrospect: "Broken [...] had a lot of the super-thick chunk sound, and almost every guitar sound on that record was [tapes consisting of] me playing through an old Zoom pedal and then going direct into Digidesign's TurboSynth [software in a Macintosh computer].
+Then I used a couple of key ingredients to make it [be heard as being] unlike any 'real' sound."

+The instrumental break of "Physical" (at 3:49) features a half-speed recording of barking by Reznor's dog Maise, barking and biting recording engineer Sean Beavan, who exclaimed "Ow!...fucker!".
+Maise was credited with "barks and roars" in the liner notes as a result.
+After being owned by Reznor for over three years, Maise died after falling from a three-story balcony during the Self Destruct Tour.